andizuend/2D_Polarity_Volatility_lumping/README.md

 - The VS IDE is also a convenient way to study — and potentially edit and debug — the Fortran code, especially the files relevant for the 2D space properties and the surrogate selection methods.
 The key files to consider are: (i) Main_IO_Lumping.f90: this is the main program that reads the settings file and initializes AIOMFAC and the lumping module; (ii) ActCoeffRatio_Volatility.f90: this is the subroutine for calculating the component-specific activity coefficient ratios using the AIOMFAC model.
 This subroutine, among other tasks, also calls and loads the vapour pressure file, via `call ReadCompVaporPressures(...)`, and the concentration/composition file, via `call ReadMolarComposition(...)`.
 Finally, this subroutine generates a set of output files for the full system provided (i.e. the state prior to any lumping), those are copied to folder `Output_lumping`. (iii) Lumping_schemes.f90: this is the subroutine that prepares and coordinates the application of different surrogate component selection methods (gridded as well as weighted $k$-means clustering).
 Near the end of this subroutine, the output to `.txt` files is processed, all of which end up in folder `Output_lumping` (see details on outputs below).

 ### Option 2: generating an executable via command terminal (example for Linux)
-[Linux] (or via WSL on Windows): In principle, all that is necessary to run the 2D polarity—volatility program is an available exectuable file (.exe on Windows, .out on Linux).
+[Linux] (or via WSL on Windows): In principle, all that is necessary to run the 2D polarity–volatility program is an available exectuable file (.exe on Windows, .out on Linux).
 For convenience, we have included a makefile that enables generating such an executable in a straightforward manner.
 The only dependency is that you have a recent GNU Fortran (gfortran) compiler version installed (check in a terminal with `gfortran --version`).
 Our tests were conducted with gfortran v13.3.0, but any version after v11 should work.
 To use make to generate an executable do the following:
 - In a command terminal, navigate (`cd`) to the project's folder `2D_lumping_code`.
 - This folder should contain a file `src_list.txt` and a file `makefile` (confirm with command `ls`).
 The former lists the relative paths of all the Fortran source files to be considered during the compilation.
 The makefile contains the instructions for compilation and linking as well as compiler flags (if needed, those could be modified by experienced users for debugging or other tests).
 - Enter command `make`.